 A brain wave later, here we are.
 But before I begin this comparison, I want to do some ‘road tester’ bashing.
 You see us lot who review cars do not have enough to complain about when it comes to these cars.
 “AMTs have jerky gear changes”.
 “CVTs are wheezy and inefficient”.
 That’s what you hear most of the time.

 So here I’ am, armed with a VBOX to settle this dispute once and for all!
-Representing the AMT department is our trusted Ignis while the CVT corner is being filled in by the recently (aesthetically) updated Micra CVT.
+Representing the AMT department is our trusted long-term Ignis while the CVT corner is being filled in by the recently (aesthetically) updated Micra CVT.

 On paper, the Ignis has the advantage with a lower kerb weight and a more powerful 81bhp engine with an extra cylinder.
 The Micra on the other hand comes with a similar displacement 1.2 litre petrol engine, but its continuously variable automatic transmission ensures power is delivered seamlessly and in a smooth manner.

 Now, I have been living with the Ignis for a while now and I can tell you this – so long as you lift off whenever you want a gear change, the automated manual transmission will upshift smoothly.
-It’s also worth noting that the transmission will only change gears above 2,000 rpm, a limitation of sorts when crawling between speed breakers.
+It’s also worth noting that the transmission will only change gears above 2,000 rpm at initial speeds, a limitation of sorts when crawling between speed breakers.
 But otherwise it’s not too bad on its own.
 And when in need for power all you need to do is mash the throttle pedal and the car will downshift up to two gears quickly to give you immediate acceleration.
 Maruti has always had good petrol engines and this 1.2 is no different, it is rev happy at all times and sounds good too.

 The powertrain of the Micra CVT on the other hand has a ‘wheezy’ (oops) nature.
 No doubt it is smoother to drive without having to think about gearchanges but if you mash the long pedal all of a sudden, it does have a jerky response at times.
 While that is not a deal breaker, what turns out to be is the lack of poke owing to the associated rubber band effect of CVTs and mechanical power losses.
 As a result, the engine is always noisy while driving around and you do not get immediate throttle response when you put your foot down.

 Things get even worse for CVT when you do outright acceleration runs.
 Put your foot down in ‘Sports’ mode (yes, the Micra CVT gets one) and the wail from the powertrain overshadows actual physical movement from the car.
-The end result was a 0 – 100 km/h time of 16.25 seconds.
+The end result was a leisurely 0 – 100 km/h time of 16.25 seconds.

 The Ignis beat the Micra’s 0 – 100 km/h time by close to 3 seconds with a time of 13.34 seconds.
 Reason being that the AMT unit does not restrict the engine’s performance under load.
 Its only under gearshifts that you lose time over a manual car.